 11. Do You Believe There Are Specific Roles in a Relationship?

-This relationship question to ask before getting serious is helpful for exposing underlying beliefs that may not surface as quickly.
+This relationship question is helpful for exposing underlying beliefs that may not surface as quickly.

 Some guys can fake a few beliefs about women’s roles for a while, but you’ll want to read his body language when he answers this relationship question to know the truth.
 If he squirms or looks away quickly when he says, “no,” make a mental note.

 Ideally, there should only be one area that has a specific role: pregnancy, for obvious scientific reasons.
 Aside from that, your boyfriend should definitely be open to helping around the house.
 Maybe he prefers some tasks more than others, such as taking out the trash over dusting the shelves.
 That’s not an issue as long as he kindly raises his distaste for it, and you’re ok with doing the dusting.